Courses

 Focus: Saturated Wax Monotypes

-September 3 – October 1, 2025.
-Juicy and Waxy Encaustic Prints!
-An in-depth, fun course, discovering ways to manipulate paper and heat.
+June 3, 10, 17, 24, 2026.
+Wednesdays, 1 – 3 PM, CDT.
+Juicy and Waxy Encaustic Monotype Paintings.
+An in-depth, fun course, discovering new ways to manipulate paper and heat.
 This method provides a very wax-saturated print surface, similar to encaustic paintings, but on paper.
 These prints are lush and abstract, with an organic relationship to nature and natural phenomena.
-Wax sits on the surface of the paper, and some translucent encaustic and papers may even be lit from behind.
+Wax sits on the surface of the paper.
+Some translucent encaustic and papers may even be lit from behind.
+Add these new “Focus” skills to your skill-set and expand your unique voice.

 -